“The pursuit of craft and the drive to create work that elicits a response is never lost on me.” – Tim Tadder

 Football had taught me that “hard work beats talent when talent doesn’t work hard” and nothing could be more accurate.
 As a newcomer, I attacked my opportunity and seized the moment.
 I learned as much as I could about process and craft.
 I learned about the stories the brands wanted to tell and most importantly why.
 I became part of every project, not just a tool to execute.
 I found that my degree in visual communication gave me outstanding storytelling skills, and my experience as a journalist gave me an incredible ability to problem solve, and make the most of every situation.

-Check out Tim’s still and motion digital work for Peloton here
+Check out Tim’s still work for iFLY here

 A dozen years later, I’m still here but evolved into a producer, director, writer and photographer, a true visual communicator.
 I am leveraging all the lessons l learned to make shrewder choices, be more efficient, and amplify my effectiveness to communicate.
 I draw upon my experiences as a teacher, coach, and a team player, to plan better, problem-solve smarter and push myself, the talent and crew to deliver the very best performances possible.